richardlnnr/angular-cli-compiler-issue-13768/README.md

 When the application "main-app" is built using production mode.
 The method `remap` inside `domain/base-functions.ts` doesn't work.

 If the flag "optimization" in angular.json (main-app section) is changed to false or building the "main-app" in dev mode, the problem doesn't happen.

+The problem only happens when you use arrow functions